How to get their attention – even at that boring management meeting5 May 2021 | Category: Blog

 The Netflix effect?

 The secret of a compelling story is: surprise.
 It is important to make your listener curious about what comes next within seconds.
 So give them a puzzle, a problem, a bizarre situation, a dilemma.
-Give them something that will make them join you into the story and look for a solution in their mind.
+Give them something that will make them get involved in the story and look for a solution together with you.
 People love problems, you know.

 That’s exactly what Netflix does with their cliffhangers at the end of an episode: just one more, you say to yourself at 2 a.m. in the morning.
 Why?
 Because you want to know how the main character is going to get out of that awkward situation.